elliotfontaine/vsmaptools/README.md

 # 🗺️ VS Map Renderer

 **VS Map Renderer** reads color values from your [Vintage Story](https://www.vintagestory.at/) client-side minimap data and exports them as a PNG image file.
-You can specify a rectangular area to export using coordinate bounds.
+You can specify a rectangular area to export, using coordinate bounds.

 The output image is **pixel-perfect**: each block in the game corresponds exactly to one pixel in the image, with no scaling or interpolation.